 💬 Featured Comment

 "These are so simple to make!
 I made mine in a blender to make sure they are thoroughly mixed, plus it's just easier in my opinion.
-They turned out perfect with Bob's super fine almond flour!"
-Thanks to our reader Amanda for their kind words!
+They turned out perfect with Bob's super fine almond flour!" - Amanda

-Egg whites are generally considered to be heart-healthy.
-Also, egg whites are high in protein (8 grams of protein in one wrap!) and low in carbs!
+Egg whites are high in protein (7 grams of protein in one wrap!) and low in carbs (only 0.3g per wrap).
+These keto wraps are ready in 10 minutes, and while they do require a little finesse to cook them, we show you exactly how to do it!
 They're one of the best ways to stay fueled for whatever adventures your day holds.

 All substitution options are a 1:1 substitution unless noted otherwise.

-Method Two: Crack the entire egg (yolk and whites) into a bowl or blender.
+Option 2: Crack the entire egg (yolk and whites) into a bowl or blender.
 Take an empty plastic water bottle and position it upside down over the bowl.
-Squeeze the bottle so most of the air is dispelled, then gently place the rim of the water bottle on the egg yolks, and release your grip allowing air to come back into the bottle.
-When the air returns to the bottle, it will also suck the egg yolk back into the bottle with it.
-Repeat with as many egg yolks as you want and then store the egg yolks for use in other recipes.
+Squeeze the bottle so most of the air is dispelled, then gently place the rim of the water bottle on the egg yolks, and release your grip, allowing air to come back into the bottle.

 When the eggs start to bubble everywhere on the top side, then it is ready to flip.
 See the image below for how the egg white wrap should look when it's ready to flip.

-These wraps will keep for 2 months in the freezer.
+- Freezer: These wraps will keep for 2 months in the freezer.
 When ready to enjoy, remove from the freezer the day before and leave to thaw in the fridge.
-Be sure to let them cool completely before storing them in the freezer.

 - Fill the wrap with taco meat and cheddar cheese